HeleneFabia/life-skill-education-eda/README.md

 ## Aim of this analysis

-This analysis informed the development of a research project at the University of Graz, Austria.
-The project aims to investigate language teachers' knowledge, attitudes and skills regarding the teaching of global skills (i.e. critical thinking, collaboration, wellbeing skills, sustainability,...) in the language classroom.
+This analysis informed the development of a research project at the University of Graz, Austria (<a href= "https://anglistik.uni-graz.at/de/fachdidaktik/">Department of English Language Didactics</a>).
+The project aims to investigate Austrian language teachers' knowledge, attitudes and skills regarding the teaching of global skills (i.e. critical thinking, collaboration, wellbeing skills, sustainability,...) in the language classroom.

-## Questions I intended to answer:
+The question I intend to answer are:
 1. How well prepared are teachers of all subjects and countries to teach cross-curricular skills?
 2. How well prepared are language teachers of all countries to teach cross-curricular skills?
 3. How well prepared are foreign language teachers of all countries to teach cross-curricular skills compared to teachers of other subjects?